 The management of urolithiasis will depend on the specific patient case, based on factors such as the presenting symptoms and the size and location of the stones.

-In an acute situation, analgesic medications such as non-steroidal anti-inflammatory drugs (NSAIDs) or codeine can be administered to relieve pain.
-Antiemetic medication and rehydration therapy may also be useful.
+In an acute situation, analgesic medications such as nonsteroidal anti-inflammatory drugs (NSAIDs) or codeine can be administered to relieve pain.
+Antiemetic medications and rehydration therapy may also be useful.
 Medical expulsive therapy can be used to facilitate the passing of the stone.
 For larger stones that do not pass spontaneously, surgery may be needed to remove the calculi.